CordieCue/Prompt-Based-Trauma/README.md

 - Use the generated checkpoints for inference and evaluation
 - Ensure consistency between training and evaluation label formats to maintain reported accuracy

-## Contributing

-Contributions are welcome.

-1. Fork the repository
-2. Create a feature or fix branch
-3. Add tests or documentation where applicable
-4. Open a pull request with a clear description of changes

 ## License & Contact

 Add a `LICENSE` file to specify usage and distribution terms.
 For questions, issues, or discussions, please open an issue in the repository.

 ---

-**Next options:**

-- Rewrite this in a more academic / paper-style README
-- Add a dedicated section on evaluation metrics
-- Provide example input–output pairs
-- Draft a system architecture diagram description for the repo

-Tell me which you'd like next and I can implement it.